After a relatively quiet summer, things started to heat up again in September.

 Joe Malinowski, founder of award winning energy price comparison website TheEnergyShop.com commented.

-"Average savings from energy switching have increased to £344 which is great news for switchers going into the winter period when energy usage is at its highest.
+"Average savings from energy switching have increased to £344 which is great news for switchers going into the winter period when your average energy usage is at its highest.
 While existing loyal customers may feel aggrieved that the cheapest deals are not available to them, it is a reflection of the energy market - loyalty seldom if ever pays."

 Joe Malinowski continued;